medusa-project/dls-cantaloupe-docker/README.md

   on HTTP port 8182.
 * The source is S3Source and its lookup strategy is `ScriptLookupStrategy`.
 * Identifiers are Medusa file UUIDs.
-The S3Source delegate method calls the DLS public HTTP API to look up their S3 object keys.
+The S3Source delegate method calls the Medusa HTTP API to look up their S3 object keys.
 * The derivative cache is S3Cache.

 # Build